Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋.md

 ---
-### What to Do if My SwitchBot Mini Robot Vacuum K10+ / K10+ Pro Does Not Pick up Litter?
+### What to Do if My SwitchBot Mini Robot Vacuum K10+ Does Not Pick up Litter?

 Last Updated: 2023 September 15

-Related Products: SwitchBot Mini Robot Vacuum K10+ / K10+ Pro
+Related Products: SwitchBot Mini Robot Vacuum K10+

 1. Make sure the lid of the garbage collection base is properly closed.
 If not closed, the garbage collection base will have a red indicator.